MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 ### What you can't do with this feature
-This feature is not intended to provide feature parity with the Microsoft Azure Management Portal.
+This feature isn't intended to provide feature parity with the Microsoft Azure Management Portal.
 The functionality of this feature is a minor subset of the features at https://portal.azure.com, but you can view your instances and do other basic actions, to simplify everyday tasks and help make management easier.

-You cannot:
+You can't:
 -	Manage your Azure subscription
 -	Deploy instances to Azure
 -	Migrate on-premises virtual machines to Azure